nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 14" "Batch Loading Optimization Implementation" >}}

-As shown in *Code Snippet 14*, Claude Code implemented the batch loading optimization for the `import_quicket_registrations` function.
+As shown in *Code Snippet 14*, Claude Code implemented the batch loading optimisation for the `import_quicket_registrations` function.
 It updated the code, verified the syntax, and ran tests to ensure everything was functioning correctly.
 The expected performance improvements were also outlined, showing significant speedups for various row counts.

-To test this I asked Claude Code to delete all records from all tables, except for the `events` table, so that we could do a fresh import.
+To test this, I asked Claude Code to delete all records from all tables except the `events` table, so we could do a fresh import.
 When I ran the import in Claude Desktop after restarting it:

 {{< imgfig2 "/images/posts/claude-code-8-4.png" "Figure 4: " "Optimized Import in Claude Desktop" >}}

 Wowza!
 That is impressive!
-As shown in *Figure 4*, (outlined in red), the optimized import completed in 1 - 2 seconds for 49 records, a massive improvement from the previous 20+ minutes.
-This confirms that the batch loading optimization was highly effective.
-We should now be ready to proceed with implementing the remaining import functions using the same optimized approach.
+As shown in *Figure 4* (outlined in red), the optimised import completed in 1-2 seconds for 49 records, a massive improvement from the previous 20+ minutes.
+This confirms that the batch loading optimisation was highly effective.
+We should now be ready to implement the remaining import functions using the same optimised approach.

 ## Continuing the Import Function Implementations